tommorris/visualstudio-docs.tr-tr/docs/nodejs/tutorial-nodejs.md

       a: img(id='myImage' height='200' width='200' src='')
     ```

-1. Yollar klasöründe index.js açın.
+1. Yollar klasöründe açın *index.js*.

 1. Çağırmadan önce aşağıdaki kodu ekleyin `router.get`: